 Once you've filled out the paperwork and your exam begins, we'll review your personal information and ask questions designed to discover the types of environments where you experience difficulty hearing.

 After this is completed our Audiologist / Specialist will use an otoscope — an instrument used to see the ear canal and ear drum to look for obstructing wax — or video otoscope to see inside your ear.

 Then your first test will be conducted.
-This test is a pure tone hearing test, conducted in a quiet environment (sometimes a soundproof booth).
-We'll place headphones over or inserts inside of your ears, which are connected to an audiometer.
+This test is a pure tone hearing test, conducted in a soundproof booth.
+We’ll place headphones over or inserts inside of your ears, which are connected to an audiometer.
 This audiometer will transmit a series of tones at various volumes into your ears to determine at which points, or thresholds, you can hear certain frequencies.
 When you do hear a sound, you’ll be asked to press a button.

 Next, your specialist will conduct a speech test with you.
 You’ll be asked to listen to a series of one and two-syllable words at varying volumes, then asked to repeat them.
 This test is used to determine the levels at which you can detect and understand speech.